 c) The exterior of the property and boundary walls, fences and gates etc. are kept free from graffiti.

-d) Gardens, yards and other external areas within the boundary of the property are kept in a clean and tidy condition and free from rodent infestations at all times.
+d) Gardens, yards and other external areas within the boundary of the property are kept in a clean and tidy condition and free from rodent infestations.

-a) So far as reasonably possible, any emergency works necessary to protect the security of the property are undertaken within 24hrs of notification e.g damage to windows/entrance points to the property.
+a) So far as reasonably possible, any emergency works necessary to protect the security of the property are undertaken within 24 hours of notification e.g. damage to windows/entrance points to the property.

-c) Where window locks are fitted that keys are provided to the occupant(s) of the property;
+c) Where window locks are fitted, window keys are provided to the occupant(s) of the property.

-f) Where alley gates are installed to the side or rear of the licensed property, taking responsibility for holding a key and making satisfactory arrangements for the occupiers’ access;
+f) Where alley gates are installed to the side or rear of the licensed property, taking responsibility for holding a key and making satisfactory arrangements for the occupiers’ access and egress .

 g) The main escape route (usually the front door) must be fitted with a thumb turn mortice lock, or equivalent, to five-lever security level.
 The lock must comply with fire safety requirements in that it shall be openable from the inside without the use of a key.